nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `preset MODE [NAME]`

 * `MODE` dictates what the system will perform for the user's supper orders, represented by the formats:
-  * `save`: Used to save a preset
+  * `save`: Used to save a preset.
+(If used without a `NAME`, will save with a default preset name of 'MyPreset')
-  * `load`: Used to load a preset
+  * `load`: Used to load a preset.
+(If used without a `NAME`, will list all saved presets)
 * `NAME` is the preset name which the system will save the preset as, or tries to load the given preset by the given name.
   * if `NAME` already exists, the new preset will overwrite the existing preset.
   * `NAME` is **Case-Sensitive**.
   * `NAME` is Vendor Specific, and is unique to each vendor.
-* `preset save` on its own without `[NAME]` will save the current order with a default preset name of "MyPreset"
-* `preset load` on its own without `[NAME]` will give the current list of presets

 Examples:
-* `preset save` saves the user's supper order with the default preset name, which can be loaded with `preset load MyPreset`
+* `preset save`: saves the user's supper order with the default preset name.
+* `preset load MyPreset`: loads the current default preset if it exists.
-* `preset save vegan` save the user's supper order with a preset name of "vegan"
+* `preset save vegan`: save the user's supper order with a preset name of 'vegan'.
-* `preset load vegan` loads the preset supper order with the preset name "vegan".
+* `preset load vegan`: loads the preset supper order with the preset name 'vegan'.